magazinmarko/clothingshop/README.md

 ﻿# clothingshop

-This website is made in wordpress.
-It is a webshop for clothes, and i made it for school project.
-Environment that is used for this website is Wordpress dashboard.
-As an example i can say i used WooCommerce, Icegram etc. for parts of this shop.
-This plugins helped me make campaings, coupons and everything else online shop needs.
+This website was my first experience with wordpress, where i learned how to easily create an online store.
+It is a webshop for clothes.
+(This was a faculty project for learning how to make websites with wordpress.)

+Technologies used: WordPress